Structural Controllability of Switched Linear Systems: Preliminaries and Problem Formulation

-\textit{Sufficiency}: From the definition 12.3 and the following discussions of \cite{K}, for a structured matrix $Q$, $g$-rank $Q$ = $s$-rank $Q$. where $s$-rank of $Q$ is defined as the maximal number of free parameters that no two of which lie on the same row or column.
-If matrix $[A_1,A_2,\ldots,A_m, B_1,B_2,\ldots,B_m]$ has $g$-rank = $n$, it follows that there exists $n$ free parameters from $n$ different rows , which implies that the corresponding $n$ edges have different end vertices, from $n$ different columns, which implies that these $n$ edges start from different vertices or start from same vertices but can be associated to different indexes.
-Hence the condition that the matrix has $g$-rank $n$ is sufficient to ensure the existence of $n$ $S$-$disjoint$ edges. \end{proof} We can get another necessary and sufficient condition for structural controllability of system (\ref{eq2}). \begin{theorem} Switched linear system (\ref{eq2}) with graphic representations $\mathcal{G}_i$, $i\in \{1,\ldots,m\}$, is structurally controllable if and only if its colored union graph $\mathcal{\tilde{G}}$ satisfies the following two conditions: \begin{enumerate} \item[i)]there is no nonaccessible vertex in the colored union graph $\mathcal{\tilde{G}}$, \item[ii)]there exist $n$ $S$-$disjoint$ edges in the colored union graph $\mathcal{\tilde{G}}$. \end{enumerate} \end{theorem} \begin{proof} Lemma \ref{lem5} and Lemma \ref{10} show that there exist $n$ $S$-$disjoint$ edges in the colored union graph $\mathcal{\tilde{G}}$ if and only if there is no $S$-$dilation$ in $\mathcal{\tilde{G}}$.
-Then this theorem follows immediately. \end{proof} \begin{remark} Compared with condition using $`S$-$dilation'$, this condition using `$S$-$disjoint$ edges' does not require to check all the vertex subsets, which is a more efficient criterion.
+Compared with condition using $`S$-$dilation'$, this condition using `$S$-$disjoint$ edges' does not require to check all the vertex subsets, which is a more efficient criterion.
 The maximal number of `$S$-$disjoint$ edges' can be calculated using bipartite graphs.
 For example, we can use the algorithm in \cite{SV}, which allows to compute the cardinality of maximum matching into a bipartite graph.
 A bipartite graph is a graph whose vertices can be divided into two disjoint sets $\mathcal{U}$ and $\mathcal{W}$ such that every edge connects a vertex in $\mathcal{U}$ to one in $\mathcal{W}$.
-To build a bipartite graph in directed subgraph $\mathcal{G}_i(\mathcal{V}_i, \mathcal{I}_i)$, what we need to do is adding some vertices and make $\mathcal{U}_i=\{v\in \mathcal{V}_i|\exists (v,v')\in \mathcal{I}_i\}$, which implies that cardinality $|\mathcal{U}_i|$ equals to the number of nonzero columns in matrix $[A_i, B_i]$.
+To build a bipartite graph in directed subgraph $\mathcal{G}_i(\mathcal{V}_i, \mathcal{I}_i)$, what we need to do is adding some vertices and making $\mathcal{U}_i=\{v\in \mathcal{V}_i|\exists (v,v')\in \mathcal{I}_i\}$, which implies that cardinality $|\mathcal{U}_i|$ equals to the number of nonzero columns in matrix $[A_i, B_i]$.
 Besides, $\mathcal{W}_i=\mathcal{X}_i$, i.e., the state vertex set.
 Then it follows that the maximum matching in this bipartite graph is the same as the maximal $S$-$disjoint$ edge set in $\mathcal{G}_i(\mathcal{V}_i, \mathcal{I}_i)$.
 According to definition of $S$-$disjoint$ edges, the beginning vertex from different subgraphs should be differentiated when building the bipartite graph for colored union graph $\mathcal{\tilde{G}}$.
 Therefore for the bipartite graph of $\mathcal{\tilde{G}}$, $\mathcal{U}=\{v|\exists (v,v')\in \mathcal{I}_i, i=1,2,\ldots,m\}$, which implies that cardinality $|\mathcal{U}|$ equals to the number of nonzero columns in matrix $[A_1,A_2,\ldots,A_m, B_1,B_2,\ldots,B_m]$.
 And $\mathcal{W}=\mathcal{X}$, i.e., the state vertex set.
 Similarly, the maximum matching in this bipartite graph is the same as the maximal $S$-$disjoint$ edge set in colored union graph.
 Therefore the complexity order of algorithm using method in \cite{SV} is $O(\sqrt{p+n}\cdot q)$, where $q$ is the number of edges in colored union graph, i.e., the number of free parameters in all system matrices, $p$ is the number of nonzero columns in matrix $[A_1,A_2,\ldots,A_m, B_1,B_2,\ldots,B_m]$ and $n$ is number of state variables.
-Compared with condition (ii), condition (i) is easier to check.
+Compared with condition (ii) of Theorem \ref{the6}, condition (i) of Theorem \ref{the6} is easier to check.
 We have to look for paths which connect each state vertex with one of the input vertex.
 This is a standard task of algorithmic graph theory.
-For example, depth-first search or breadth-first search algorithm for traversing a graph can be adopted and the complexity order is $O(|V|+|E|)$, where $|V|$ and $|E|$ are cardinalities of vertex set and edge set in union graph. \end{remark}
+For example, depth-first search or breadth-first search algorithm for traversing a graph can be adopted and the complexity order is $O(|V|+|E|)$, where $|V|$ and $|E|$ are cardinalities of vertex set and edge set in union graph.